George Lindaris

-George Lendaris, an Emiratus Professor of Systems Science and Electrical and Computer Engineering at Portland State University, was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 1983 for developing and implementing sampled optical diffraction patterns for image analysis.
+George Lendaris, an Emeritus Professor of Systems Science and Electrical and Computer Engineering at Portland State University, was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 1983 for developing and implementing sampled optical diffraction patterns for image analysis.

+He was an early proponent of neural network research in the 1960s through the 1990s, then transitioned work to a systems scientific approach to modeling energy policy for climate change.

+He published 92 papers with over 27,000 reads and more than 2,000 citations.
 He is also a Fellow of the International Neural Network Society.

+The International Neural Network Society has a complete biography and video interview.

 He received his Ph.D. from the University of California, Berkeley.
 His research interests focus on Computational Intelligence and Fuzzy Logic.